What is NextJS?

 - Fully omnichannel – websites and apps created with NextJS are accessible from any device so you can sell your products and services through different sales channels.

-- Short page load time – static websites are fast by nature, so visitors and customers will be content with the performance of NextJS websites and apps.
+- Short page load time – static websites are fast by nature, so visitors and customers will be content with the performance of NextJS websites and web apps.

 Because business owners are interested in increasing conversion rate, marketers are being held accountable for efforts to increase it.
 And to do that, they need – among other things – SEO efficiency and organic traffic growth.

-Using NextJS gives marketers both these things as websites and applications are fast, light and easy to scan, which plays a crucial role in improving Google rankings.
+Using NextJS gives marketers both these things as websites and web applications are fast, light and easy to scan, which plays a crucial role in improving Google rankings.
 And as Google rankings improve, so is the organic traffic, which eventually leads to higher conversion and sales numbers.

-Pros of NextJS for developers
+Pros of NextJS for Developers